GTXamelia/UWPIrishTransportTracker/README.md

 :-------------------------:|:-------------------------:
 ![](https://imgur.com/anhJhIH.png)  |  ![](https://imgur.com/SeAWBEv.png)

 Note the change in the picture.
-The header in the secod is not present and the debug drop down is gone.
+The program header in the second is not present and the debug drop down is gone.
 This small change is the one which was requested, and why the submission still passed.

 ## Built With